 Because there are different stages to periodontal disease, Dr. St. George offers a variety of non-surgical and surgical treatments to eliminate plaque and prevent tooth loss, including:

-If you’re struggling with any gum disease symptoms and want to stop your gingivitis from progressing, call St. George Family Dental today or schedule your appointment online.
+If you’re struggling with any gum disease symptoms and want to stop your gingivitis from progressing, call St. George Family Dental today.